wytechcc/wytechcc.github.io/src/folding/README.md

 As new COVID jobs become available, they have higher priority and will get assigned first, rest assured.

 The client supports numerous different diseases.
-To make sure you’re computations are fighting COVID-19, configure your client settings as follows:
+To make sure your computations are fighting COVID-19, configure your client settings as follows:

 * Webcontrol: “Any disease” in the list “I support research fighting”
 * Advanced Control/FAHControl: Configure > Advanced, select “Any” in the list “Cause Preference”